Carolyn is a former art student and avid art lover. Her specialty is pencil portraits.

-Another advantage to selling your artwork on eBay yourself is that any work that sells, you get to keep all the money you make from that sale.
-Unlike selling your art through a dealer or an art gallery where they can keep a good portion of your profit for themselves as part of their commission.
+Unlike selling your art through a dealer or an art gallery where they can keep a good portion of your profit for themselves as part of their commission, the commission you pay to eBay is much, much lower.
 Having your work online gives you greater exposure as an artist than any local gallery can provide, although I'm not suggesting to forget using traditional methods of selling your artwork.
 When you're starting out as an artist and only have a few pieces to sell, it's a great place to start and make a profit.

 - A PayPal account

 - Digital camera with an optical zoom of at least 4x

 - Quality lighting (usually 2 photography lights) or access to ample natural light

 - Black velvet backdrop for flat artwork and/or grey muslin/paper backdrop for sculptures (optional, but highly recommended)